19 Feb 2021

 First, make sure that the employment status label you give to your workforce is the correct one.
 As mentioned above, that’s easier said than done.

 If you struggle with the worker/employee/self-employed distinction, call Croner.
 We give expert advice on how to label your staff correctly.

 Make sure your staff contracts reflect reality.
-If your contract says a person is “self-employed” but they can’t turn down work, then that contract won’t stand up in an employment tribunal.
+If your contract says a person is “self-employed” but they can’t turn down work, then it’s likely that contract won’t stand up in an employment tribunal.

 We help you write contracts that truly represent the working relationship, and still give you the flexibility you need from staff.
 Without falling foul of the law.

-Be prepared for big changes.
+Be prepared for the implications of this ruling.
 Contact Croner today.
-We help you understand the rules affecting your business and help you stay on the right side of the law.
+We help you make sense of the rules affecting your business and help you stay on the right side of the law.